simonjbeaumont/docker-xs-dev-dash/README.md

 exposed by the data volume container. **Note:** this should be done with no other containers accessing the data volume container to avoid any corruption.

+## Secondary automation
+If you want to configure a machine to automatically run and display this dashboard then there are some instructions in INSTALL.md.

 [1]: https://influxdb.com/download/index.html
 [2]: http://grafana.org/download/
 [3]: https://docker.com